DJSures/NABU-Internet-Adapter/README.md

 - If you do not provide enough information about the issue, and steps you have attempted to remedy the issue, your message will be ignored

 - If you have issues with these rules, your message will be ignored ;)

+# Disclaimer
+I am doing this project for fun to enjoy the NABU PC and participate in growing a NABU community.
+I certainly am not NABU technical support and I prioritize conversations about NABU developments and ideas.
+There is a large community growing around the NABU and many other experts who can help diagnost issues.
+You can log an issue here, and I will check it to see if there's anything I can fix - but I am not technical support for NABU.
+Soon as this stops being fun, I will move onto another project; So please respect my time and effort.
+Happy NABU-ing!